ufosc/swampymud/docs/world_spec.md

 george = Person()
 fred = Person()

-# we call a 'postload' method
+# we call a 'post_load' method
-# which can use symbols
+# that does the equivalent of this
 bill.set_bff(george)
 george.set_bff(bill)
 fred.set_bff(fred)